-Along the Illinois River in northern Illinois, the moist canyon floors of Starved Rock State Park are filled with bluebells and a sampling of other spring flowers, such as prairie trillium and Jack in the pulpit.
+Near Utica in northern Illinois, the moist canyon floors of Starved Rock State Park are filled with bluebells and a sampling of other spring flowers, such as prairie trillium and Jack in the pulpit.

 On the Bluff Trail, there's an excellent display of jeweled shooting stars.
 For more, see Marvels of Starved Rock.

 State parks along the St. Croix and Mississippi rivers are a good place to look for columbines, May apples, large-flowered trillium and wild geranium.
 Try Interstate in Minnesota, Perrot and Wyalusing in Wisconsin and Pikes Peak in Iowa.

 To see a lot of trilliums, check Apple River County Park just north of Amery, Wis., off U.S. 8 along Rustic Road 28.